 13. The Hanging Redwoods Tent in Healdsburg, California

 We were browsing AirBnB when we found a tent suspended by a rope hanging from a redwood tree for under $100.
 It sounds like some sort of Northern California gypsy dream right?
 We had been to the nearby super cute wine-centric town of Healdsburg before (it’s one of our favorite Bay Area weekend trips) and decided to take a chance on this strange AirBnB experience for a night.
 When we arrived at the property there was no one there and apparently the gate code had just changed.
 There is no reception in the hills out there, so we had to double back into town (a 20 minute drive) to ask the owner what was happening.
 Once we were finally in the property, we found our tent.
 The pictures must have been the AirBnB version of “Myspace Angles,” because this thing was looking ROUGH.
 The plastic cover – which was just draped casually over the tent, and in no way secured – was full of holes and bugs.
 The electronic pulley system for the tent was jumpy and completely sketch.
-And despite the fact you had to be in a rock climbing harness the whole time, there was the feeling you could fall out or flip at any moment.
+And despite the fact you had to be in a rock-climbing harness the whole time, there was the feeling you could fall out or flip at any moment.
 After some sleepy deliberation, we decided to apologize to the owner, take a hard pass, and go back home.
-(Luckily, AirBnB refunded our money.
+(Luckily, Airbnb refunded our money.
 They’re usually pretty helpful like that!
 (Hey guess what?
-You can get a $20 credit for your first AirBnB rental by signing up with this link.)
+You can get a $20 credit for your first Airbnb rental by signing up with this link.)

 - Total Cost: We were only out the cost of the rental car on this one, not too shabby.

 - What we Learned: If you’re going to put your life in the hands of a rope and a tarp suspended 200 feet in the air, it shouldn’t be cheap.
-Next time we want to life life on the edge, we’re going to pay top dollar because our safety is worth it!
+Next time we want to live life on the edge, we’re going to pay top dollar because our safety is worth it!

 12. Saying Goodbye to Lake Tahoe… Painfully